radimspetlik/hr-cnn/README.md

 [INFO]Pearson's correlation-whole significance = nan
 ```
 *WARNING* - the computations are very GPU memory demanding.
 Running the test script requires at least 12GB of GPU memory.

+## bob.rppg.base

+My scripts are using a minimalist hackish version of https://pypi.org/project/bob.rppg.base/.
+I am sorry for that.
+Be sure to checkout their repo.
+However, everything you need from their repo to run my scripts is included in my repo.